docsforadobe/after-effects-expression-reference/docs/property.md

 [value[0],w[1]];
 ```

-#### NOTE
+!!! note
     Dan Ebberts provides an example expression and a detailed explanation on his [website](http://www.motionscript.com/design-guide/looping-wiggle.html) that shows how to use the time parameter of the wiggle method to create a looping animation.

 **Parameters**